szymooneq/Personal-Portfolio/README.md

 ## Details

-- created with the React (Next.js) and TypeScript
+- created with React (Next.js) and TypeScript
 - server-side rendering and better SEO
 - CMS with Sanity.io
 - animations created with Framer Motion